-Committees of the Board-Board Meetings
+Committees of the Board - Board Meetings

-The Board conducts its business through meetings of the Board and of its committees.
+The Board conducts its business through meetings of the Board and its committees.
 The Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 The current members and chairpersons of the committees are:

 Director Audit Committee Compensation Committee Nominating and Corporate Governance Committee

-Matthew R. Barger Х Chair
+Matthew R. Barger X Chairperson

-Seth W. Brennan Х Х
+Seth W. Brennan X X

 Eric R. Colson

-Tench Coxe Х Х
+Tench Coxe X X

-Stephanie G. DiMarco Chair
+Stephanie G. DiMarco Chairperson

-Jeffrey A. Joerres Х Chair
+Jeffrey A. Joerres X Chairperson

 Andrew A. Ziegler

-Independent Director
+\ Independent Director

-During 2016, our Board held six meetings, the Audit Committee held eight meetings, the Compensation Committee held six meetings and the Nominating and Corporate Governance Committee held four meetings.
+During 2017, our Board held seven meetings, the Audit Committee held eight meetings, the Compensation Committee held six meetings and the Nominating and Corporate Governance Committee held four meetings.
 As a matter of policy, it is expected that all directors should make every effort to attend meetings of the Board and meetings of the committees of which they are members.
-During 2016, each director attended at least 75% of the aggregate number of meetings of the Board and meetings of the committees of which he or she is a member.
+During 2017, each director attended at least 75% of the aggregate number of meetings of the Board and meetings of the committees of which he or she is a member.

 We encourage our directors to attend our annual meetings of stockholders.
-Six of our directors attended the Company's 2016 annual meeting of stockholders.
+Six of our seven directors attended the Company's 2017 annual meeting of stockholders.

-During 2016, our non-management directors met periodically in executive session without management participation.
-As Lead Director, Mr. Ziegler presides over executive sessions of non-management directors.
-Mr. Barger presides over executive sessions of independent directors.
+During 2017, our non-management directors met periodically in executive session without management participation.
+Mr. Ziegler presided over executive sessions of non-management directors and Mr. Barger presided over executive sessions of independent directors.